roso1102/2ndmind/SUPABASE_SETUP.md

 3. **Scaling**: Supabase handles scaling automatically
 4. **Security**: Review and tighten RLS policies for production

-## 📈 Migration from SQLite
+## 📈 Migration Notes

-If you were previously using SQLite, you can migrate data by:
-1. Exporting data from your SQLite database
-2. Importing it into Supabase using the dashboard or SQL commands
+If you were previously using another storage, export your data and import it into Supabase via the dashboard or SQL.
-3. Ensuring all user_id values match between systems

 ---